yashas3013/yashas3013/Readme.md

 Robotics engineer.
-Looking for opportunities in robotics, automotive, cy- bersecurity.
+Looking for opportunities in robotics, automotive, cybersecurity.